Inheritance Strategies with JPA and Hibernate – The Complete Guide

 The mapped superclass strategy is the simplest approach to mapping an inheritance structure to database tables.
 It maps each concrete class to its own table.

-You can see an example of such a mapping in the following code snippets. the Publication class is annotated with @MappedSuperclass and provides the shared attributes with their mapping annotations.
-As you can see, Publication has no @Entity annotation and will not be managed by the persistence provider.
+You can see an example of such a mapping in the following code snippets.
+I annotated the Publication class with @MappedSuperclass and defined the mapping of the shared attributes.
+As you can see, Publication has no @Entity annotation and the persistence provider will not manage it.

-@Entity(name = “BlogPost”) public class BlogPost extends Publication { @Column private String url; … }
+public class BlogPost extends Publication {

 List books = em.createQuery(“SELECT b FROM Book b”, Book.class).getResultList();